IamSaifulAlam/portfolio/README.md

 * JavaScript: Expert level, with extensive experience in modern ES6+ syntax.
 * HTML: Proficient in creating semantic and accessible web structures.
 * CSS: Skilled in designing and implementing responsive and visually appealing layouts.
-* Node.js: Experienced in building server-side applications and RESTful APIs using Express.js.
+* Node.js: Experienced in building server-side applications and RESTful APIs.
 * Kotlin: Basic understanding, currently focused on expanding knowledge for Android development.
 * C++: Basic understanding, currently focused on embedded systems and IoT projects.